On data-driven control: informativity of noisy input-output data with cross-covariance bounds: Input-output data: cross-covariance bounds

 We have provided a parametrization of (a superset of) $\Sigma_{(U,Y)}^{RQ}$ based on the data equation \eqref{eq:iodateq}.
-One can equivalently parametrize $\bar{\Sigma}_{(U,Y)}^{RQ}$ on the basis of the state data equation $Z_+=A_zZ_-+B_zU_-+H_zE_-${, cf.~\cite{berberich2021}}.
-This leads to an equal set $\bar{\Sigma}_{(U,Y)}^{RQ}$, but the `repeated' data in the parametrization contained in $Z_+:= $, would render the evaluation more sensitive in terms of numerical precision.
+One can equivalently parametrize $\bar{\Sigma}_{(U,Y)}^{RQ}$ on the basis of the state data equation $Z_+=A_zZ_-+B_zU_-+H_zE_-$.
+This leads to an equal set $\bar{\Sigma}_{(U,Y)}^{RQ}$, but the `repeated' data in the parametrization contained in $Z_+:= $, would render the evaluation numerically sensitive.
+Design methods in~\cite{vanwaarde2020noisytac}, \cite{berberich2021} can yield a parametrization $\bar{\Sigma}_{(U,Y)}^{RQ}$ based on this state data equation, but with limited applicability to cross-covariance bounds~\eqref{eq:iogenqccbnd}, i.e., only if the dimension of $r$ satisfies $M\geq N$.

-{ Existing guidelines~\cite{hakvoort95} recommend choosing an instrumental variable $r$ that is correlated with the input $u$, but uncorrelated with the noise $e$.
+Existing guidelines~\cite{hakvoort95} recommend choosing an instrumental variable $r$ that is correlated with the input $u$, but uncorrelated with the noise $e$.
 Hence, this suggests the choice of (filtered/delayed versions) of the input for $r$ in an open-loop case for data collection, and an external reference/dithering signal for $r$ in a closed-loop case.
-Moreover, Lemma~II.1 provides an additional guideline for the choice of $r$ to reduce conservatism in the case of input-output data, i.e., $R_-[Z_-^\top\ U_-^\top]$ has full column rank only if the number of instrumental variables $M$ satisfies $M \geq pl+m(l+1)$.}
+Moreover, Lemma~\ref{lem:ioparam} provides an additional guideline for the choice of $r$ to reduce conservatism in the case of input-output data, i.e., $R_-[Z_-^\top\ U_-^\top]$ has full column rank only if the number of instrumental variables $M$ satisfies $M \geq pl+m(l+1)$.